czl9707/notes-n-writings/Python Async Tests.md

 ========================== 5 passed in 25.04s ==========================
 ```

-Without reading documentation of `pytest-asyncio` carefully, the tests took minutes again, my async tests still run as they are synchronous tests.
-We got sent back to the beginning.
+Without thoroughly reviewing documentation of `pytest-asyncio`, the tests took minutes again, async tests ran as if they were synchronous tests.
+We found ourselves back to the beginning.

-It turns out `pytest-asyncio` wraps all async test function as synchronous function, so that these function become consumerable for pytest as if they are normal function.
+It turns out `pytest-asyncio` wraps all async test functions as synchronous functions, making them consumerable for pytest as regular functions.

-Although `pytest-asyncio` do not allow tests to be run concurrently, it do open some opportunity to bring concurrency inside the scope of single test.
+Although `pytest-asyncio` do not allow tests to be run concurrently, it do introduce  concurrency inside the scope of single test.

 ```python